 Benchmark's USB system supports USB Audio 2.0, DSD, and USB Audio 1.1.
 It is frequency agile, and will follow sample rate changes initiated by the computer and/or the media playback software.
 In all modes the USB communications are asynchronous in order to eliminate unnecessary sources of jitter.

 You may encounter recordings with inverted polarity.
-The DAC2 HGC includes a polarity switch to correct the problem.
+The DAC2 HGC and DAC2 L include a polarity switch to correct the problem.

-The DAC2 HGC can be integrated into a home theater system.
-Typically the DAC2 HGC drives the left and right power amplifiers, and an analog feed from the home theater system is connected to either of the analog inputs on the DAC2 HGC.
+The DAC2 can be integrated into a home theater system.
+Typically the DAC2 drives the left and right power amplifiers, and an analog feed from the home theater system is connected to either of the analog inputs on the DAC2.
 A programmable Home Theater Bypass function sets the pass-through gain to unity when the surround system is active.
-The DAC2 HGC includes an indicator light that is illuminated when bypass is active.
+The DAC2 HGC and DAC2 L include an indicator light that is illuminated when bypass is active.

-The second coaxial input can be reconfigured as a digital output.
+The second coaxial input on the DAC2 can be reconfigured as a digital output.
 In output mode, any selected digital input (including USB) will pass through to the coaxial output.
 The digital pass through is bit-transparent and even supports DSD (DoP 1.1).
-Dolby digital and DTS formats can be passed through to a surround processor.
+Dolby digital and DTS formats can also be passed through to a surround processor.

 Benchmark re-invents the 12 volt trigger.
-The trigger connection on the DAC2 HGC can be used as an input or output or both, and is compatible with any common 12 volt trigger input or output.
+The trigger connection on the DAC2 can be used as an input, an output, or both.
+It is compatible with any common 12 volt trigger input or output.
 The trigger can be used to turn a power amplifier on or off automatically.
-The DAC2 will also respond to a 12 volt trigger and follow the actions of another audio component.
+The DAC2 will also respond to a 12 volt trigger to follow the actions of another audio component.

 The DAC2 uses high-efficiency low noise power supplies and may be operated from any standard international voltage without adjustment.
 Power consumption is 12 W typical.

 Distributed Power Regulation